Anne Baranger

 Anne Michelle Baranger is an American chemist who is professor of chemistry at the University of California, Berkeley.
-She is the associate dean for diversity, equity, and inclusion.
+She is the interim dean for the College of Chemistry.
 Her research considers the experiences of chemistry students and ways to increase the number of students studying STEM subjects.

 Education

 Baranger was an undergraduate student at the Massachusetts Institute of Technology, where she majored in chemistry.
-She moved to the University of California, Berkeley for graduate studies, where she completed a doctorate, working under the supervision of Robert Bergman.
+She moved to the University of California, Berkeley for graduate studies, where she completed a doctorate in inorganic chemistry, working under the supervision of Robert Bergman.

 Career

 Baranger joined the faculty at the Wesleyan University in 1996.
 She spent 10 years at Wesleyan, before moving to the University of Illinois Urbana-Champaign in 2006.
 At UIUC, Baranger was affiliated with the Biochemistry Department (in the School of Molecular and Cellular Biology, MCB) and the Center for Biophysics and Computational Biology, to continue research work focused on "understanding, controlling, and modifying processes involving RNA", and she was made associate head of the Department of Chemistry.
 Baranger was appointed as a UIUC Chancellors Fellow in 2010, to begin work on that university's I-STEM Education Initiative, where the aim was to "develop a method for the evaluation of STEM departments" (with Chemistry being the prototype department), and to establish a STEM task force campus-wide "to establish a better flow of information and collaboration between...
 STEM units" at that university.

 Baranger moved to University of California, Berkeley in 2011, to become Director of Undergraduate Chemistry.
 In 2020 she became the Berkeley College of Chemistry's first associate dean for diversity, equity, and inclusion.
+In 2025 she became the interim dean for the College of Chemistry.
+She is the first woman to serve in this role.